 Children take part in a variety of situations and activities in which they will be taught how to discuss, perform, ask questions, tell stories, learn and recite poetry, share and present their ideas, and to be active listeners.
+Our English Learning journeys ensure that there are well planned opportunities to develop speaking and listening.
 Regular Class Discussion Times provide children with opportunities to debate and discuss current affairs, and matters on importance to them.

-The school’s reading scheme is Project X and is supplemented by Bug Club, Big Cat Phonics and Oxford Reading Tree.
-Once the children are fluent and confident readers the children progress onto broader range of high-quality books initially these are graded by coloured Book Bands, progressing onto a range of free-reading books which are closely monitored by the class-teacher.
+The school’s main reading scheme is Project X and Essential letters and sounds.
+By Year 2 children are usually fluent and confident readers, the children progress onto broader range of high-quality books initially these are graded by coloured Book Bands, progressing onto a range of free-reading books which are closely monitored by the class-teacher.

 Children will be given opportunities to write for a variety of purposes and wherever possible real audiences using a range of writing forms such as: explanations, instructions, balanced arguments, stories and poems.
 They will learn to plan, draft, revise, edit and present their work, before evaluating the success of their writing.
 Feedback from the intended audience will be part of this process wherever possible.